 Another component of the Initiative, that is unique to Highland Springs because of its history, is a study of the area to see if it would qualify for listing on the National Register of Historic Places.
 The Department of Community Revitalization received a grant from the Virginia Department of Historic Resources to provide half the funding to conduct an architectural survey of a portion of Highland Springs.
 The survey will be used to determine the eligibility of the area for potential listing and to determine potential boundaries for a district.
 Listing is honorary and does not place any restrictions on private property owners.
 Owners may do whatever they wish with their properties.
 If an owner wishes to take advantage of the tax benefits of historic tax credits, the rehabilitation of the property must follow Secretary of Interior Standards.
 If not using the tax benefits there are no restrictions.

-A community meeting to discuss the Highland Springs revitalization initiative, National Register listing, and the upcoming architectural survey work was held on November 23, 2015 at the Henrico Theatre.
+A community meeting to discuss the Highland Springs revitalization initiative, and the architectural survey work for a National Register listing, was held on November 23, 2015 at the Henrico Theatre.
 The presentation from that meeting can be viewed here.
+The survey work for the entire neighborhood included in the listing was completed in late 2017, and was followed by a nomination and approval for listing in the National Register of Historic Places in May 2018.
+More information on the National Register District can be found at historichighlandsprings.com

 A community meeting to discuss the revitalization initiative in the Laburnum Gateway area was held on March 16, 2016, The presentation from that meeting can be viewed here.